 I'm planning to go to Spain which is very sunny next month.

-In a situation like this, the use of commas is not optional (they are required).
+In this sentence, the comma is not optional.
 The clause before the relative pronoun tells us where you are going (Spain).
-The relative clause "which is very sunny" just adds extra or additional information about Spain.
+In this particular context, the relative clause "which is very sunny" just adds extra information about Spain.

 I'm planning to go to Spain, which is very sunny, next month.